winteriscomingpinball/NGPC-Image-Processor/readme.txt

 Choose an option for Scale Preview.
 This affects only the display on the GUI when processing.

+Select Choose Palette Order to bring up a new popup during processing that allows you to change the order of the palette.

 Click Process and Save to save the header file and other image ouputs if the options are selected.

 All saved files have the same base name as the input image.